eclab/grains/pluck/README.md

 can transpose the pitch up by changing the TRANSPOSE\_OCTAVES and/or TRANSPOSE\_SEMITONES #defines in the code to positive integers.

-I recognize that Droplets will be hard to tune because of the tinkles.
-By far the easiest to tune with is OCTAVES, which is the very last droplet option (turn the droplet knob fully to the right).

 ## Grains Bug